About GMS’s Fraxel Procedure:

 Some patients are able to return to routine activities, including work and social obligations, the same day of treatment.
 Generally there is redness and minor puffiness for 1-3 days.

 What are the risks of Fraxel® Laser Treatments?

 Fraxel Laser treatments offer rapid healing and minimal downtime.
-Patients typically have some swelling and redness.
+Patients typically have some swelling and redness during recovery.
 The swelling generally subsides in a day or so, and the redness usually fades over a few days.
 Patients can apply make-up shortly after their treatment and generally return to normal activity the following day.

 Which Fraxel® Laser is best for me?

-Upon consultation, we will assess the quality and severity of your skin’s problem.
-After a thorough history and interview, we will help you make a decision that will suite your skin type and your lifestyle issues regarding downtime and risk as well as results.
+The best way to determine this is with a consultation regarding Fraxel in Greenwich, Westport, or Scarsdale.
+We will assess the quality and severity of your skin problems.
+After a thorough history and interview, we will help you make a decision that will suit your skin type and lifestyle.
+Downtime, risk, and results will all be considered in this choice.

 There is no question that as the seasons change, our skincare routine needs to adjust too.
 While

 There are plenty of things to worry about today, but a receding hairline or thinning hair shouldn’t